jfclere/pisolar/README.md

 2
 ```
 The file $HOME/machine-id contains 68fa56d97f7c4ad18b377cc5780ee614.

-The images from the camera will be saved under /home/webdav/pi0neuchatel
+The images from the camera will be saved under /home/webdav/pi0neuchatel.

-An image will be taken around every 10 minutes
+An image will be taken around every 10 minutes.

 The raspberry won't be started if the battery voltage is lower than (600/167.57 ~ 3.58 Volts).

-Charging will stop at 700 (700/167.57 ~ 4.18 Volts)
+Charging will stop at 700 (700/167.57 ~ 4.18 Volts).

 And if something needs to up it will up for 2 minutes.

 ## $HOME/.ssh/id_rsa.pub